CodeReclaimers/neat-python/docs/module_summaries.rst

 parallel
 ----------
 Runs evaluation functions in parallel subprocesses in order to evaluate multiple genomes at once.

   .. py:class:: ParallelEvaluator(num_workers, eval_function, timeout=None)

     Runs evaluation functions in parallel subprocesses in order to evaluate multiple genomes at once.
+TODO: Description of eval_function in docstring is currently incorrect.

     :param int num_workers: How many workers to have in the `Pool <python:multiprocessing.pool.Pool>`.
-    :param eval_function: eval_function should take one argument (a genome object) and return a single float (the genome's fitness) Note that this is not the same as how a fitness function is called by :py:meth:`Population.run <population.Population.run>`.
+    :param eval_function: The eval_function should take one argument - a `tuple` of (genome object, config object) - and return a single `float` (the genome's fitness) Note that this is not the same as how a fitness function is called by :py:meth:`Population.run <population.Population.run>`.
     :type eval_function: `function`
     :param timeout: How long (in seconds) each subprocess will be given before an exception is raised (unlimited if `None`).
     :type timeout: int or None

+    .. py:method:: __del__()

+       Takes care of removing the subprocesses.

+    .. py:method:: evaluate(genomes, config)

+      Distributes the evaluation jobs among the subprocesses, then assigns each fitness back to the appropriate genome.

+      :param genomes: A dictionary of :term:`genome_id <key>` (not used) to genome objects.
+      :type genomes: dict(int, object)
+      :param object config: A `config.Config` object.

 .. py:module:: population
    :synopsis: Implements the core evolution algorithm.

 population
 --------------
 Implements the core evolution algorithm.

   .. index:: reset_on_extinction